 • Electrical issue.

-Electrical malfunctions should be checked quickly to prevent a fire.
-If you smell burning plastic when your air conditioner is on, switch it off and call us at 740-474-5940 without delay.
+Electrical issues should be examined immediately to stop a fire.
+If you detect burning plastic when your air conditioner is running, turn it off and reach us at 740-474-5940 immediately.

 6. Air Conditioner Smells Like Cat Pee

-A powerful ammonia odor means there might be mold flourishing within your air conditioner or ductwork.
+An overpowering ammonia odor means there could be mold growing in your air conditioner or ductwork.
 The smell isn’t the mold itself, but the mycotoxins that mold produces.

-Mycotoxins are hazardous to your health.
-That’s why we recommend having a professional like Stephen Hurst Pack Heating and Cooling examine your air conditioner and ductwork and clean it when necessary.
+Mycotoxins are hazardous to your well-being.
+That’s why you should have a specialist like Stephen Hurst Pack Heating and Cooling look at your air conditioner and ductwork and clean it when needed.

-Our Pros Can Eliminate Unpleasant Air Conditioner Smells Fast.
+Our Pros Can Take Care of Weird Air Conditioner Smells Rapidly.

-You deserve to be comfortable in your home and shouldn’t have an air conditioner that smells bad.
-When you need relief from your smelly air conditioner, give us a call at 740-474-5940.
-We’ll diagnose the issue quickly and resolve it at a competitive.
+You deserve to be comfy in your residence and shouldn’t have an air conditioner that smells bad.
+When you need relief from your noxious air conditioner, give us a call at 740-474-5940.
+We’ll figure out the issue quickly and take care of it at a reasonable.